Notify me

 Our slogan is “Celebrate your Uniqueness”.

-The brand concepts include being arguably the first microbrand to be based on chosen aesthetics rather than the influences of mechanical functionality and fine jewelry, as well as being obviously individual and creative.
+The brand concepts include being arguably the first microbrand to be based on chosen aesthetics rather than the influences of mechanical functionality and fine jewellery, as well as being obviously very individual and unusually creative.

 After brainstorming lots of options, my original logo used two images of sticks to form the “T”: